NGSchoolEU/website/content/sponsors/_index.md

 It’s hard to believe that it was only 40 years ago that the first techniques of sequencing were developed.
 In that period tremendous progress was made - long and laborious protocols were replaced by easy to use kits, sample prep can take as little as 1 hour and sequencers can be the size of a USB stick.
 And the field is still dynamically growing.
 Next Generation Sequencing (NGS) is rapidly revolutionizing biomedical research and clinical diagnostics while still growing and evolving.
 There’s no doubt that the influence of sequencing will only expand.

 With NGSchool - an annual Summer School, we aim to provide the bioinformatics course for researchers and data scientists in the early stage of their careers (while being open to strongly motivated applications with any background) to both boost research & development (R&D) in Central & Eastern Europe and close the gap in the field of genomics between Western and Central & Eastern Europe.
-This year, we are focusing on machine learning [NGSchool2020: Statistical Learning in Genomics](/ngschool2020)
+This year, we are focusing on machine learning [NGSchool2022: Machine Learning in Computational Biology](/ngschool2022)

-This year, we are also organising [NGSymposium in Computational Biology](/virtual_ngsymposium2020).
+This year, we are also organising [NGSymposium in Computational Biology](/ngsymposium2022).
 This international conference will make way for exchanging knowledge and experiences between experienced and early-stage researchers as well as bioinformaticians.
-The meeting will be held on 31.07 - 1.08.2020 in Warsaw.
+The meeting will be held on 23-24.09.2022 in Warsaw.

 <div class="row" style="margin-top: 5px;">
 <br>